 The current analysis assumes the complete removal of resolved point sources.
 Any residual point sources can contaminate our measurement.
 We rely on the eRASS1 main source catalog \citep{eRASS1} to provide a list of resolved point sources.
 However, our power spectrum can be contaminated by resolved point sources that we fail to mask out.
 This will happen if the point source is misclassified as an extended source.
 According to mock eRASS1 simulations \citet{seppi_etal22}, it is estimated that 25\% of AGN are likely to be classified as extended sources.
+These potentially misclassified clusters and groups are likely to be very small in angular size, either due to their low masses or at high redshifts.
+Otherwise, they are unlikely to classified as point sources if they were more extended.
+These high-redshift and low mass clusters and groups contribute a small fraction $<1\%$ to the overall diffuse power spectrum \cite[see Figure~1 in][]{shirasaki_etal19}.
+Furthermore, a change in clustering power due to mis-classified AGN by e.g., $\sim 20\%$ only leads to relatively small change in $\sigma_8$ of $\sim 5\%$ \citep[e.g. Figure~3 in][]{lau_etal23}.
 On the other hand, because of the relatively large PSF of eROSITA, compact groups and clusters can be mis-identified as point sources \citep[e.g.][]{bulbul_etal22}, but only around 4\% \citep{seppi_etal22}.
 By limiting the multipole range to $\ell \leq 2000$, we exclude potential point source contaminants.

 Another potential source of systematic error is the fluctuations in Galactic HI absorption.
 To estimate its impact, we computed the angular power spectrum of the Galactic HI absorption.
 For the multipole range we used in our analysis, the clustering amplitude due to $N_{\rm HI}$ absorption is very small, from $\sim 10^{-4}$ at $\ell =100$ to $\sim 10^{-6}$ at $\ell=2000$.
 Thus we believe that this systematic uncertainty has negligible impact on our results.